-pH testing gastric aspirate should not be used by itself to determine that your child's tube is in the right place.
-You should always consider other factors, such as those listed above, in addition to pH before using the NG tube.
+pH testing gastric aspirate should not be used by itself to determine that your tube is in the right place.
+You should always consider other factors, such as those listed above, in addition to pH before using your NG tube.